asif-sidd9768/pratechbrands/README.md

 - Secure checkout process

 ### Endpoints
-- `/api/order/create` - Create a new order
-- `/api/order/complete` - Complete the order and delete the cart
+- `/api/checkout` - Create a new order, completes order and delete the cart

 ## Catalog Service

 ### Features
-- Manage a catalog of 100 products
+- Manage a catalog
-- Organize products into 5 categories with brands
+- Organized retrieval of products
+- Queries for paginated retrieval of products

 ### Endpoints
-- `/api/catalog/products` - Get all products
+- `/api/catalog/products` - Get all products (can be paginated and filtered using query)
-- `/api/catalog/categories` - Get all categories
+- `/api/catalog/categories` - POST Add product
-- `/api/catalog/brands` - Get all brands

 ## Search Service (Optional)

 ### Features
-- Index products in Elasticsearch for search functionality
 - Search products by title
 - Add new products to the Elasticsearch indices

 ### Endpoints
-- `/api/search` - Search for products by title
+- `/api/documents/search` - Search for products by title using query
 - `/api/search/add` - Add a new product to the search indices

 ## Installation